Bubobubobubobubo/sardine/README.md

 ## Current list of issues

 - **[EASY]** Tasks are not being deleted from `self.child.tasks`.

+- **[EASY]** Handle defective functions!
+Currently silenced.

 - **[HARD]** Phase issues: patterns can shift in and out of phase randomly.
   - two functions scheduled at 1*self.ppqn will drift in and out of phase periodically depending on multiple factors:
     - CPU Load
     - Switching between apps

 - **[EASY]** Clock cannot be stopped and restarted using `clock.send_stop()` and `clock.send_reset()`

 - **[EASY]** Find a better name for the `delay` parameter and declare a default parameter `delay=1` for every coroutine.

 - **[HARD]** The `Sound` class was not initially meant for this project.
 It needs a rewrite:
     - **[HARD]** automate the declaration of new SuperDirt parameters to be exposed.
     - **[EASY]** add a file configurable by the user to declare and expose new parameters.

 ## Overview

 Sardine is a fun summer project I am currently working on, based on Python 3.10 `asyncio` library.
 Sardine is a live coding library exploring the idea of temporal recursion.
 It is capable of sending a MIDI Clock to external softwares and synthesizers.
 It can also piggy-back on the [SuperDirt](https://github.com/musikinformatik/SuperDirt) audio engine to trigger or sequence samples, synthesizers, custom DSP, etc...
-Because `Sardine` is fairly simple and barebone, you can also use it to schedule the execution of custom Python functions on a musical clock!
+Because `Sardine` is fairly simple and barebones, you can also use it to schedule the execution of custom Python functions on a musical clock!

 I am indexing my work on this repository but the library is far from being usable.
 I made it public in order to share it without having to add contributors every time.
 You are also welcome to make pull requests if you think that you can bring something new! `Sardine` may and will crash.